As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 Not it is time for the responsible part of making sure you have a solid itinerary that you can provide to friends and family, this isn’t just to showboat your trip but to protect you in case of emergency.

-This also comes back to having a GPS device, like this Garmin InReach Mini on REI or similar device, that you can provide friends and family a URL to see your progress.
+This also comes back to having a GPS device, like the Garmin InReach Mini or a similar device, where you can provide friends and family a URL to see your progress.

-It is a backup plan as they can then reach out should this not move as expected and help searchers possibly pinpoint you.
+It is a backup plan as they can reach out should this not move as expected and help searchers pinpoint you.

 Food and Resupplies